Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 Many reputable breeders will also provide a health warranty for any puppies they sell.
 This warranty helps the buyer feel assured that the breeder feels confident in the health of their puppies.

-A good breeder would have been breeding Mini Goldendoodles for many generations.
+A good breeder would have been breeding Goldendoodles for many generations.
 Because of this, they should be able to provide references and testimonials from satisfied buyers.

-- Mini Goldendoodles are very easy to train.
+- Goldendoodles are very easy to train.
 The Poodle genetics make sure this mix is very fast at picking up on training cues.
 The Golden Retriever genetics also give them a strong desire to please.

 - They are great dogs for families, especially those with young children.
 This breed is very sweet and gentle, even with the youngest of toddlers.
 Kids also love how energetic, fun, and playful this breed is.